sciosci/SOSCD/_pages/publications.md

 #### 2020

-- Zeng, T., & **Acuna, D. E.** (2020).
-GotFunding: A Grant Recommendation System Based on Scientific Articles.
+- Zeng, T., & **Acuna, D. E.** (2020). _GotFunding: A Grant Recommendation System Based on Scientific Articles_.
 In 6th International Conference on Computational Social Science.
 Cambridge, MA USA, 2020.

-- Zeng, T., & **Acuna, D. E.** (2020).
-Large-Scale Author-Name Disambiguation Using Approximate Network Structures.”
+- Zeng, T., & **Acuna, D. E.** (2020). _Large-Scale Author-Name Disambiguation Using Approximate Network Structures_.
 Proceedings of the 83rd Annual Meeting of the Association for Information Science and Technology.

 - Liang, L., **Acuna, DE**, (2020), _Don't Judge a Journal by its Cover?
 Appearance of a Journal's Website as Predictor of Blacklisted Open-Access Status_, In Association for Information Science and Technology, Maryland, USA